MicrosoftDocs/azure-devops-docs/docs/repos/integrations/repos-slack.md

 ## Command reference

-The following table lists all the `/azrepos commands` you can use in your Slack channel
+The following table lists all the `/azrepos commands` you can use in your Slack channel.

 |Slash command	| Functionality |
 | -------------------- |----------------|